bluegravitystudios/BlueGravityStudio/README.md

 Our team, distinguished by numerous Guinness World Records in gaming, is dedicated to consistently raising standards and advancing the frontiers of video game development.

 The studio focuses primarily on developing a small number of high-quality titles.
-We are committed to top-selling games, and have reached very high wishlist counts for our in-house title and ranked Steam front page on multiple occasions due to our dedication to quality.
+We are committed to top-selling games, and have reached very high wishlist counts for our in-house title [Little Sim World](https://store.steampowered.com/app/1429880/Little_Sim_World/), ranked on the Steam front page on multiple occasions due to our dedication to quality.

 The studio currently develops for nearly all platforms and has direct partnerships with publishers worldwide.

-For more information about the studio, you can check our website at: [Blue Gravity Studios](https://gravity.blue/)
+For more information about the studio, you can check our website at: [Blue Gravity Studios](https://gravity.blue/) and if you want to get in contact with us you can visit the link: [Blue Gravity Contact](https://gravity.blue/contact/)

-If you are interested into learning more about our in-house project you can check the steam page at: [Little Sim World](https://store.steampowered.com/app/1429880/Little_Sim_World/)

 <div align="center">
   <img src="https://github.com/bluegravitystudios/BlueGravityStudio/blob/main/building-07.png">